Ilya Ehrenburg: World War II

-Ehrenburg was offered a column in Krasnaya zvezda (the Red Army newspaper) days after the German invasion of the Soviet Union.
+Ehrenburg was offered a column in Krasnaya Zvezda (the Red Army newspaper) days after the German invasion of the Soviet Union.
 During the war, he published more than 2,000 articles in Soviet newspapers.
 He saw the Great Patriotic War as a dramatic contest between good and evil.
 In his articles, moral and life-affirming Red Army soldiers faced off against a dehumanized German enemy.
 In 1943, Ehrenburg, working with the Jewish Anti-Fascist Committee, began to collect material for what would become The Black Book of Soviet Jewry, documenting The Holocaust.
-In a December 1944 article in Pravda, Ehrenburg declared that the Germans' greatest crime was their murder of six million Jews.
+In a December 1944 article in Pravda, Ehrenburg declared that the Germans' greatest crime was the murder of six million Jews.